mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 There are many good resources out there that teaches you how to build your very own deep learning model.
 In this guide, we shall focus on one of these models.
 It is perhaps one of the most revolutionary and fundamental model in recent times, a convolution neural network (or CNN for short).

+> Along the way, there are some sections listed this way.
+These are extra materials which will just be a little harder to understand but are there for completion sake.
+Feel free to skip over and review later if you are having difficulty understanding them at the point of time.

 ## Before we get started
 Though not necessary, some recommended prerequisites to this guide are:
 - [python programming skills](https://learnpythonthehardway.org/)